mariorod98/ObsidianVault/Other files/Interview questions.md

 ### How is the memory of the program arranged?

+### What is a virtual function?

+### How does a virtual function work inside a compiler?

 ### What is the vtable?

 ### What is a friend class?
+In C++ the `friend` keyword is used to declare a function or class that is friend with another class.
+This friend function/class can access any protected and private method or attribute of the class.

+The `friend` declaration is not transitive and it is not inherited.

 ### What is forward declaration?
 Forward declaration is a technique used to declare a variable, function or class before its actual definition.

 It is used mainly to reduce dependencies between different parts of the program and improve readability of the code.
 However, if not used properly it can result in errors of undefined references.

-### How does a virtual function work inside a compiler?

 ### What is a static variable? and function?